eddyod/MouseBrainAtlas_dev/README.md

 │       │   └── MD662&661-F86-2017.06.06-14.56.48_MD661_2_0257_prep2_raw_NtbNormalizedAdaptiveInvertedGammaJpeg.jpg
 ```

-- Create `$DATA_ROOTDIR/CSHL_data_processed/DEMO998/DEMO998_prep2_sectionLimit.ini`.
-This file should be included in the initial download.
+- **Identify section limits that only contain the brainstem**.
+Create `$DATA_ROOTDIR/CSHL_data_processed/DEMO998/DEMO998_prep2_sectionLimit.ini`.
+This file should already be included in the initial download.

 ```bash
 [DEFAULT]